cibere/devcmd/README.md

 > cibere#6647 - everything else
 >
-> AmongBrown#5609 - help with the eval command
+> AmongBrown#5609 - helped with the eval command